+This incrementalism approach does not mean that routes and links should be provided in a piecemeal fashion.
+Where practical and feasible routes should be completed in their entirety between key locations.
+Instead, incrementalism refers to incrementally improving that which is already there and acknowledging the reality of not being able to build everything all at once
-Examples of interventions under "Targeted infrastructure interventions through incrementalism"

-Protected bike lanes to safely separate bicycle travel from pedestrians and motorised transport Bicycle highways enabling fast and longer distance travel by bicycle as an alternative to motorised transport

-End-of-trip facilities for cyclists at key locations such as PTIs and major employment hubs/business parks. i.e. secure bike storage/parking/charging, showers and changing spaces, bike repair stations

-New and upgraded pedestrian crossings on freeways

-Pedestrian-focused intersections, signals, roundabouts

-Bike priority at traffic signals and roundabouts

-Walking and cycling focused precincts in key areas

-New and upgraded public squares and parks
+Examples of interventions under "Targeted infrastructure interventions through incrementalism" Protected bike lanes to safely separate bicycle travel from pedestrians and motorised transport Bicycle highways enabling fast and longer distance travel by bicycle as an alternative to motorised transport Addressing shortcomings of existing facilities such as the cycle path through the Paarden Eiland to Culemborg area along the MyCiTi route.
+End-of-trip facilities for cyclists at key locations such as PTIs and major employment hubs/business parks. i.e. secure bike storage/parking/charging, showers and changing spaces, bike repair stations New and upgraded pedestrian crossings on freeways Pedestrian-focused intersections, signals, roundabouts Bike priority at traffic signals and roundabouts Walking and cycling focused precincts in key areas New and upgraded public squares and parks